gitmachtl/scripts/cardano/testnet-launchpad/README.md

   You can now place a file with name ```common.inc``` in the calling directory and it will be sourced by the 00_common.sh automatically.
 So you can overwrite the setting-variables dynamically if you want.
 Or if you wanna place it in a more permanent place, you can name it ```.common.inc``` and place it in the user home directory.
 The ```common.inc``` in a calling directory will overwrite the one in the home directory if present. <br>
   :bulb: You can also use it to set the CARDANO_NODE_SOCKET_PATH environment variable by just calling ```source ./00_common.sh```

-* **01_queryAddress.sh:** checks the amount of lovelaces on an address with autoselection about a UTXO query on enterprise & payment(base) addresses or a rewards query for stake addresses
+* **01_queryAddress.sh:** checks the amount of lovelaces and tokens on an address with autoselection about a UTXO query on enterprise & payment(base) addresses or a rewards query for stake addresses
 <br>```./01_queryAddress.sh <name or hash>``` **NEW** you can use the HASH of an address too now.
 <br>```./01_queryAddress.sh addr1``` shows the lovelaces from addr1.addr
 <br>```./01_queryAddress.sh owner.staking``` shows the current rewards on the owner.staking.addr